-In our setup, the infrastructure will be hosted in a specific AWS Region and contained in a virtual private cloud (VPC).
+In this set-up, the infrastructure will be hosted in a specific AWS Region and contained in a virtual private cloud (VPC).
 A VPC is an isolated section in AWS where you can define resources and configurations for your network.
-The architecture will be divided into two Availability Zones (AZ): Availability Zone B and Availability Zone C. In each of this AZs are three tiers; namely, the web tier, application tier, and the database tier.
+The architecture will be divided into two Availability Zones (AZ): Availability Zone B and Availability Zone C. In each of these AZs are three tiers; namely, the web tier, application tier, and the database tier.
 When configured correctly, this setup will ensure reliability, availability, scalability, and security.

 |Tier||Name||Number of Resources||AWS Service and Instance Type||Purpose|

 |Tier 1||Web tier||2||EC2, t2.medium||This tier is where web servers are located.
 Instances in this tier are in charge of distributing traffic using NGINX, which acts as a load-balancer and a reverse proxy.
 It also serves as the first line of defense or a demilitarized zone (DMZ) in the network.|

 |Tier 2||Application tier||2||EC2, m4.xlarge||This is the layer where the applications are deployed.
 In this production configuration scenario, there are two application servers for Martini.
 In addition to these, other additional application servers such as a standalone Solr server may be configured.|

 |Tier 3||Database tier||2||RDS, r4.large||This is the tier that includes the database servers.
 It includes a master (writer) and a slave (reader) database.
 This relationship ensures that in the case that the master goes down, the slave will automatically be promoted as the main database server.|